Enjoy a little light reading about the joy of being a mother and all the other wonderful benefits of becoming a parent!

 Raising children is not easy, and if making decisions with your spouse can be a challenge.

-While some decisions may be easy enough and have both parents on the same side of the argument, others are not so easy to get through.
+While some decisions could be easy enough and have both parents on the same side of the argument, others are not so easy to get through.

 Keeping the line of communication open with your spouse is so important, and will make this whole parenting thing a lot less challenging.